apikee/authenticator/README.md

 ### Stores

-**By default, Authenticator uses MemoryStore.
+**By default, Authenticator uses MemoryStore to store whitelist of refresh tokens.
 There is also MongoStore that can be used [@apikee/authenticator-mongostore](@apikee/authenticator-mongostore).
 If you want to create Your own store, install the [@apikee/authenticator-common](@apikee/authenticator-common) and extend the Store class.
-Take a look at source code of MongoStore or MemoryStore to see, how your custom store should be implemented.
+Take a look at source code of MongoStore or MemoryStore, or on example provided in README.md for `@apikee/authenticator-common` to see, how your custom store should be implemented.
 It's quite easy.**

 ```tsx
 import { JwtPayload } from "jsonwebtoken";